Materials, cuts and sizes: choosing the right kimono

 The key to the kimono is its modularity: it adapts to your style, your mood, your body of the day.

-Built-in or removable belts allow you to highlight your waist... or not.
+Integrated or removable belts allow you to emphasize the waist... or not.

-The kimono can be worn open for a fluid and free fall.
+The kimono can be worn open for a fluid and free drape.

 In short: one kimono, many ways of living.